Reviews and Comments

 I'm not sure that the bones of a story about sneaking into a corporate rim structure had quite enough going on for me, but the underlying delight of this story for me is getting to hear just how affected ART was by its encounter and connection with Murderbot.
 I think there's just such a power differential between ART and Murderbot, that I'm not sure I ever would have expected it to be so affected if you had made me guess.
 Getting to hear these feelings (and hear them avoided) from Perihelion's point of view is quite good.

-Also, Martha Wells is here making extra sure that you know explicitly that Murderbot is a story about trauma …
+Also, Martha Wells is here making extra sure that you know explicitly that Murderbot is a story …

 It has a dark past - one in which a number of humans were killed. …